 In other words, resource augmentation is a flexible hiring model focused on augmenting the workforce capacity of a company.
 Third-party vendors, also known as service providers, find and contract talent across the globe to meet a company’s staffing needs.
-We shall explain this further when we talk about resource augmentation strategies.
+Companies nowadays quite frequently avail resource augmentation services.
+We shall explain this further when we talk about resource and staff augmentation strategies.

 How does it function?

 For instance, suppose Company A is looking to hire a full-stack developer for a new IT project.
 Company A lays out the skills and work experience it is looking for in the new resource.
 These requirements are then shared with a third-party vendor.
 The vendor then either provides the resource from its pool of employees or finds a new resource that meets Company A’s requirements.

 This is referred to as IT staff augmentation.
 Resource augmentation is nothing new.
 Companies have always wanted to hire new resources temporarily for multiple reasons.
 These include the death of an employee, a sabbatical by an existing employee, meeting staffing needs for a new project, etc.

 Alternatively, Company A can simply outsource the entire execution of the new IT project.
 But this is project outsourcing and you must not confuse it with staff augmentation.
 Both are different and distinct outsourcing models.

 Let us now talk about the cases where staff augmentation is used as a hiring strategy, followed by its benefits.